coelhors/coelhors/README.md

 ## 👨‍💻 About Me

-I hold a strong academic background with a bachelor's, master's, and a PhD degree in Computer Science, specializing in Graph Theory and Theoretical Computer Science.
-I worked as a university professor in Brazil for almost 7 years, teaching and researching in various areas of Computer Science.
+I’m a computer scientist with a strong academic foundation, holding a bachelor’s, master’s, and PhD in Computer Science.
+For nearly seven years, I served as a university professor in Brazil, where I taught a wide range of courses, mentored students, contributed to faculty committees, and conducted research in Polyhedral Combinatorics, Graph Theory, and Approximation and Parameterized Algorithms.
+This experience sharpened my analytical thinking, strengthened my ability to communicate complex ideas with clarity, and deepened my capacity to lead collaborative, research-driven problem solving.

-In 2023, I moved to Canada and enrolled in the Software Development diploma program at the Southern Alberta Institute of Technology (SAIT) in Calgary, Alberta.
-I completed the program in April 2025 with a GPA of 3.97/4.0.
+In 2023, I relocated to Canada to expand my applied skill set and immerse myself in industry-driven development.
+I enrolled in the Software Development diploma program at the Southern Alberta Institute of Technology (SAIT) in Calgary and completed it in April 2025.
+This transition reflects my commitment to lifelong learning and my interest in applying data-driven technologies to real-world challenges.

 ## 🛠️ Technical Skills